That's the Way God Planned It

-That's The Way God Planned It is the fourth studio album by American musician Billy Preston, released in August 1969 on Apple Records.
+That's The Way God Planned It is the fourth studio album by the American musician Billy Preston, released in August 1969 on Apple Records.
 The album followed Preston's collaboration with the Beatles on their "Get Back" single and was produced by George Harrison.
 The title track became a hit in the UK when issued as a single.
-Aside from Harrison, other contributors to the album include Keith Richards, Eric Clapton and Doris Troy.
+Aside from Harrison, other contributors to the album include Keith Richards, Eric Clapton, Ginger Baker and Doris Troy.

 1969 liner notes

 Derek Taylor's sleevenotes to the original Apple release praised Preston as a wonderful new signing.
 "Billy Preston is the best thing to happen to Apple this year.
 He’s young and beautiful and kind and he sings and plays like the son of God."

 Preston himself wrote in the notes:

 Music is my life and every day I live it, and it’s a good life to everything I want to say through music it gets to you.
 I may not be the best around but I’m surely not the worst.
 I learned to play and sing since the age of three, you don’t know how glad I am God laid his hands on me.
 Apple is the Company for all people that know where it’s at and love love peace love joy and all mankind.
 I am very grateful to be a part of it.
 It won’t be long before we change the whole system that holds and keeps the artist’s mind messed up.
 All thanks must be given to the fab Beatles.
 People should realize that what they have gone through has not been in vain and they are using it to the best of their ability.